ray-project/ray/doc/source/profiling.rst

 This document details, for Ray developers, how to analyze Ray performance.

-Getting stack trace of Ray C++ processes
+Getting a stack trace of Ray C++ processes
 ----------------------------------------

 You can use the following GDB command to view the current stack trace of any